 During the test runs, Slat's team made sure the booms passed five main tests:

 - Ability to reorient when wind/wave direction changes

 - No significant damage by the end of the test

-After several weeks of tests, the team reached a point where it had to decide whether or not to return to Alameda for adjustments or head on towards the Great Pacific Garbage Patch.
-They held a meeting on Oct.
-2 and decided the booms were good to go.
+Following several weeks of tests, the team reached a point where it had to decide whether to return to California for adjustments or head on toward the Great Pacific Garbage Patch.
+Team members held a meeting on Oct.
+2 and decided the current setup of booms — named "System 001" — was good to go.

 A garbage-collecting coastline in the water